 To learn about Andy’s favorite bespoke shirt makers, be sure to checkout Andy’s Favorite Brands page, detailing his favorite products in each category.

 Starching a dress shirt’s placket can also help stiffen the placket temporarily, but in most cases the spray-on-starches are not strong enough to support the weight of the placket.

 We discussed this topic in our online community when a member was asking about various ways that one could stiffen a dress shirt’s placket.
 One of the solutions to help with sagging shirt collar proposed by an Ask Andy staff member, was Million Dollar Collar.
 You can find that discussion here.

 Similar to how collar stays can be added to stiffen the points of your collar, Million Dollar Collar placket stays are inserted into your shirt’s placket to achieve a similar result.

-Million Dollar Collar Pricing
+How Much Does Million Dollar Collar Cost?

 Pricing is pretty straight forward, with per set pricing as low as $1.98.

 Where to buy: milliondollarcollar.com (a 5% discount will be automatically applied to your order)